-As the point where brain and body meets instrument, guitar picks remain one of the most overlooked weapons in a guitarist's arsenal - switching up your plectrum really can make a surprising difference to your tone and playing style.
+As the point where brain and body meets instrument, guitar picks remain one of the most important but often-overlooked links in a guitarist's sonic chain - changing your plectrum really can make a surprising difference to your playing style and the tone you produce.

 Secondly, the gauge of a pick refers to its thickness; thinner picks are better suited to rhythm playing, while alternate and bass picking can be easier with thicker plecs.

 Finally, of course, there's the material, which affects the grip and the tone.
 Nylon and celluloid picks produce a warmer, old-school tone, and Tortex and acrylic plectrums offer a brighter, snappier response.

 With all that in mind, we present our guide to the best guitar picks available today, spanning traditional and more contemporary designs.
 Now, it's time to pick your pick...